KuskIV/ml_exam_notes/notes/12 - GNN.md

 - Nodes that are classified can be new nodes, which are added to $G$, or even nodes in a different graph $G'$
 - Hence it has much more flexibility

-Before considering the GNN we will consider a more classical approach, known as the Random Graph Model, which works only in inherently transductive setting.
+Before considering the GNN we will consider a more classical approach, known as the Random Graph Model.

 It consists of a two-stage sampling procedure for graphs: Given a graph $G=(V,E)$.